 Brick can be installed nearly anywhere.
 From your kitchen, to your bathroom to your fireplace, it will fit right in.
 It is also very well suited for commercial spaces and has been used many a time in restaurants, retail spaces and grocery stores.
 The only limitation you have is that because it is made of more porous materials, our Brick cannot be installed in steam showers or pools.
 We also do not recommend it for commercial flooring, but is fine for residential spaces.

-Our Glazed Thin Brick in Cotton looks picture perfect on this sleek fireplace design:
+Our Glazed Thin Brick in White Mountains looks picture perfect on this sleek fireplace design:

 Use our Glazed Thin Brick as you would field tile.
 Its classic size and textured finish make it ideal choice for an array of design styles: